kharissulistiyo/WooCommerce-Custom-Product-Data-Fields/README.md

 ## Defining Your Fields

-Put this example fields in functions.php of your theme.
+To make your own fields (as seen on the screenshot above), put this example fields in functions.php of your theme.

 ```
 /**